 Complete this section for reason code 23 only.
-You can only use one reason code per rebate application.
-If you are entitled to claim different amounts of GST/HST under different reason codes, use a separate rebate application for each reason code.
+If you ticked reason code 23 in Part B of Form GST189, you cannot claim a rebate for any other reason codes on the application.
+Instead, file a separate application for each reason code.